Kwanjk/maryland_econ_dashboard/README.md

 ## Description
 In collaboration with the National Center for Smart Growth Research and Education (NCSG) at the University of Maryland, College Park, this project produces CSV outputs and visualizations of economic indicators for Maryland counties and the state.

-We pull data from two sources:
+We pull data from three sources:
 * **FRED** — population, housing, GDP, and other economic indicators (`fred_api.py`).
 * **BLS** — employment, unemployment rate, unemployment count, and labor force metrics (`bls_api.py`).
 * **Socrata (Maryland Open Data)** — foreclosure filings data by county (`socrata_api.py`).